The Murder on the Links: British adaptation

 An adaptation of the novel was made for the series Agatha Christie's Poirot on 11 February 1996.
 It was produced by Carnival Films, and starred David Suchet as Hercule Poirot, and Hugh Fraser as Arthur Hastings.
 While much of the novel's plot was retained, the adaptation featured a number of changes, which included the setting being changed to Deauville, France, where filming took place on-site.
 The wager between Poirot and Giraud is changed; instead of 500 Francs, the stakes are Giraud's famous pipe against Poirot's moustache.
 In the end, Poirot returns the pipe, observing that Giraud will think of him whenever he uses it.
 Jack is Paul's stepson who was adopted by him and took his last name, instead of being his biological son.
 The denouement is different.
 Bella is a singer, who introduces herself to Hastings as “Isabelle”.
 She still confuses things by confessing to the crime, but she no longer loves Jack.
 It is Stonor who shoots Marthe with her own gun when—as Poirot predicts—she breaks in and tries to kill Madame Renaud.
 Marthe's mother does not escape, but is arrested.
 There is no twin sister.
 Bella is now in love with Hastings, who is staying in Deauville to make sense of it all.
-Poirot brings her to the promenade on the seaside, where they share a long kiss.
+Poirot brings her to join Hastings on the promenade on the seaside, where they share a long kiss.